Estimation procedure for HAL, the Highly Adaptive Lasso

 character family (if supported).
 For example, one should set

-instead of family = binomial()
+family = "binomial" instead of family = binomial() when

-calling fit_hal
+calling fit_hal.

 User-specified sequence of values of the regularization

-will be used.
+in cv.glmnet will be used.
 The cross-validated

 optimal value of this regularization parameter will be selected with

-, then the lasso model will be fit via
+argument is set to FALSE, then the lasso model will be fit via

-, and regularized coefficient values for each
+glmnet, and regularized coefficient values for each

 lambda in the input array will be returned.